 ArcGIS Server deployment items

-You have several ArcGIS Server site options, depending on what role you want the site to fill.
+You have several ArcGIS Server site options, depending on what role you require the site to fill.
+Any of the following types of ArcGIS Server sites can be added to an ArcGIS Enterprise deployment.
+A few can be created as a stand-alone site.

 ArcGIS GeoEvent Server

-You can create stand-alone ArcGIS GeoEvent Server sites or federate them with your portal to use real-time data feeds in your deployment.
+You can create stand-alone ArcGIS GeoEvent Server sites or federate them with an ArcGIS Enterprise portal on Azure to use real-time data feeds in your organization.

 ArcGIS Image Server